JacobStephens2/game-planning-app/README.md

 This app is destined to be a tool to help people plan games for events.

+This app uses the Game Planning API at https://api.gameplanning.site

 ## Favicons

 This favicon was generated using the following font: